CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 What are the steps the team would take to address teammates who are contributing too little, and when will the team bring this up to the instructors?
 What are the steps to bring up and discuss potential teamwork issues? <br/><br/>
 The first thing the staff will ask the student when they mention that they are facing team issues is if they have followed the steps on their team contract.<br/>

-Feel free to seek the assistance of TAs and instructors.
+Feel free to seek the assistance of TAs and instructors in drafting this document.

+!!! note
+    We will ask you to reference, reflect upon, and refine this document throughout this semester, and we will evaluate your team's process strategies and interactions through what you outline in this contract.
+Please ensure that everyone on your team thoroughly discusses each of the above sections and agree with the final decisions.

 Once you have completed the contract itself, have all members sign their names at the bottom, then save the file as a PDF and upload it to Gradescope.
 Only one team member needs to make the submission; they can then add the rest of the teammates on Gradescope to make it a group submission.